Mahmoud-Ashraf98/splurgeguard/README.md

 ---

-## ðŸ›¡ï¸ Your data never leaves your phone
+## 🛡️ Your data never leaves your phone

 <div align="center">